-1.3 The problem of differing jurisdictions
+1:3 The Problem of Differing Jurisdictions

-One question that immediately presents itself when one considers the differing laws concerning marriage across different jurisdictions throughout space and time is which jurisdiction, if any, gets the institution right.
-It might be replied that there is no reason why one and the same institution should not have different entry and exit conditions in different countries, meaning that there is no single right answer.
-But the point is that, although, in general, jurisdictions accept those marriages accepted by the jurisdiction of the parties or the place of solemnization, there are exceptions.
-For example, the law of England and Wales does not recognize certain polygamous marriages contracted overseas, and many overseas jurisdictions do not recognize same-sex marriages contracted in England and Wales.
-It cannot be the case that both jurisdictions are right here about a single institution, that in that single institution certain individuals both do and do not have a certain valid marriage.
-Of course, it could be replied that, with respect to these precise examples, one of the jurisdictions is right and the other one wrong, but the problem generalizes, and it is hard to believe
+One question that immediately presents itself when one considers the differing laws concerning marriage across different jurisdictions18 throughout space and time is which jurisdiction, if any, gets the institution right.
+It might be replied that there is no reason why one and the same institution should not have different entry and exit conditions in different countries, implying that there is no single right answer.
+But the point is that, although, in general, jurisdictions accept those marriages accepted by the jurisdiction of the parties or the place of solemnisation, there are exceptions.
+For example, the law of England and Wales does not recognise certain polygamous marriages contracted overseas,19 and many overseas jurisdictions do not recognise same-sex marriages contracted in England and Wales.20 It cannot be the case that